 One is about building a dog run and the other is about designing a doghouse with a specific area.
 The photo is the dog run version!

-Number five is All About Bridges!
+# 5 is All About Bridges!

 This book is the story of testing the Brooklyn Bridge.
 After it was built people were afraid to go across it.
 Hannah and her dad come up with a plan.
 They are able to get P.T.
 Barnum’s circus elephants to parade across the bridge and prove it is strong enough for people to use!